Remote Flow

 request_uri

 REQUIRED.
-The HTTPs URL where the Relying Party provides the signed Request Object to the Wallet Instance.
+The HTTP URL where the Relying Party provides the signed Request Object to the Wallet Instance.

 state